angular/angular/adev/src/content/tools/cli/setup-local.md

 This can take a few minutes.

 The CLI creates a new workspace and a small welcome app in a new directory with the same name as the workspace, ready to run.

+NOTE: New Angular projects are initially generated as standalone by default.
+However, if you specifically seek the root module, known as `AppModule`, responsible for registering the `AppComponent`, you can create it by using the `--no-standalone` option during project generation.
+This option tailors the project setup to include the essential `AppModule` along with its associated components.

 Navigate to the new directory so subsequent commands use this workspace.

 <docs-code language="shell">